 Requirements for In-State Status

-To qualify for in-state status, you must meet the requirements in the University System of Maryland policy on student classification.
-You'll need to provide the information necessary to establish eligibility for in-state status.
+To qualify for in-state status, you must meet the requirements in the University System of Maryland Policy on Student Classification for Admission and Tuition Purposes.

 Below are the basic requirements that must be met for a request for classification to in-state status to be considered.
 Students must comply with all of the following requirements for a period of at least 12 consecutive months immediately prior to and including the last date available to register for courses in the semester/term for which the student seeks in-state tuition status.

 There are nine criteria.
 They can be summarized as follows:

 - Owning or renting and continuously occupying living quarters in Maryland

 - Having substantially all personal property in Maryland